-that needs improvement.
-For received the info from others and not from the administration for us to study on and empathy themselves).
-So selalu info yang towards e-PJJ students towards saya terima adalah dari orang online classes, they are very lain dan bukan dari bahagian good.
-Certain system there admin (usually I would receive information from others and not on.
-For example, maybe the from the administrators).
-Kat situ website or is it the student's saya rasa perlu ada sedikit portal.
-Even though I work as an penerangan tapi tulah, mungkin IT person, I find it difficult saya tak selalu scroll website navigating the website.
-So many untuk information tapi saya like different portals, sign ins selalu rasakan kalaulah ada pendedahan dari fakulti atau Sometimes like a new user, admin ke apa tentang subjek yang kita boleh ambil atau savvy as me trying to use the samada ada kriteria yang kita perlu ada (Here I feel that there experience for them.
-I feel there should be some explanation but then maybe because I do not the website for information, but I always feel if there is exposure from the faculty or admin on subjects that we could take or if we can apply for to do a physical copy of the APEL C and if there are criteria document.
-Sometimes I am that we should have).
-Saya rasa saya tidak apply APEL C dan will help you anything with regards to registration).
+Contoh macam kita boleh apply untuk (like we can apply for) APEL C atau pengecualian kredit tapi saya dapat info dari others dan bukan dari administration sendiri (or credit exemption but I received the info from others and not from the administration themselves).
+So selalu info yang saya terima adalah dari orang lain dan bukan dari bahagian admin (usually I would receive information from others and not from the administrators).
+Kat situ saya rasa perlu ada sedikit penerangan tapi tulah, mungkin saya tak selalu scroll website untuk information tapi saya selalu rasakan kalaulah ada pendedahan dari fakulti atau admin ke apa tentang subjek yang kita boleh ambil atau samada ada kriteria yang kita perlu ada (Here I feel that there should be some explanation but then maybe because I do not scroll the website for information, but I always feel if there is exposure from the faculty or admin on subjects that we could take or if we can apply for APEL C and if there are criteria that we should have).
+Saya rasa ada

+As for me, for registration part, I just google how to register and then I met a certain person and then he like "ok you jumpa orang ni nanti dia akan tolong untuk semua pendaftaran" (ok you meet this person and this person will help you anything with regards to registration).
 After that, sem 2 and 3 we manage to find other person who studies and works at the admin office.
 So, we directly ask him.